-Table 4: Calculated surface water runoff attenuation volumes and areas for storage required for the Main Development Area (assuming up to 6.5 ha impermeable land use)
+Table 4: Calculated surface water runoff attenuation volumes and areas for storage required for the Main Development Area (assuming up to 6.5 ha impermeable area)

-SCENARIO RAINFALL EVENT (AEP / 1 IN X YEAR) TOTAL STORAGE VOLUME (M3) - MINIMUM TOTAL STORAGE VOLUME (M3) - MAXIMUM TOTAL STORAGE PLAN AREA (ASSUMING 2 M DEPTH) (M2) - MINIMUM TOTAL STORAGE PLAN AREA (ASSUMING 2 M DEPTH) (M2) - MAXIMUM Free Discharge 1% (1 in 100) + 40% CC 7535 7935 3768 3968 No Discharge 1% (1 in 100) + 40% CC 53
+SCENARIO RAIN-FALL EVENT (AEP / 1 IN X YEAR) TOTAL STORAGE VOLUME (m ) - MINIMUM TOTAL STORAGE VOLUME (m ) - MAXIMUM TOTAL STORAGE PLAN AREA (ASSUMING 2 m DEPTH) (m2) - MINIMUM TOTAL STORAGE PLAN AREA (ASSUMING 2 m DEPTH) (m ) - MAXIMUM Free Discharge 1% (100) + 40% CC 7,535 7,935 3,768 3,968 No Discharge 1% (100) + 40% CC 8,1 06 4,053

-4.6 Table 4 also provides plan areas for each of the calculated volumes to indicate the area of land that is required for these storage areas.
+4.2.4.
+Table 4 also provides plan areas for each of the calculated volumes to indicate the area of land that is required for these storage areas.
 A 2 m depth was assumed for these calculations, based on the assumed depth of the land drains around the perimeter of the Site.
 These storage volumes are preliminary estimates, and further detailed surface water modelling will be undertaken as part of a detailed design phase to more accurately assess the storage volume requirements once the exact extent of proposed impermeable area is confirmed.

+4.3.
 Proposed Surface Water Attenuation Solution